 6. DefineMe Harper Perfume Oil

 Citrusy and sweet, this coconut oil-based perfume has notes of grapefruit, bergamot, and honeysuckle.
 Wear it on its own, or layer it with other DefineMe fragrance oils.
-With every purchase, DefineMe donates $1 to She’s the First, a non-profit organization that provides scholarships to educate and empower girls in low-income countries.
+With every purchase, DefineMe donates $1 to She's the First, a non-profit organization that provides scholarships to educate and empower girls globally, wherever they face significant obstacles.

 7. Eden’s Garden Natural Perfume